thibaut-neoledge/azure-docs.fr-fr/articles/active-directory/active-directory-troubleshooting.md

 <properties
-   pageTitle="Dépannage : l’élément « Active Directory » est manquant ou non disponible | Microsoft Azure "
-   description="Que faire lorsque l’élément de menu Active Directory n’apparaît pas dans le portail de gestion Azure." services="active-directory" documentationCenter="na" authors="msmbaldwin" manager="mbaldwin" editor=""/>
+   pageTitle="Troubleshooting: 'Active Directory' item is missing or not available | Microsoft Azure " description="What to do when Active Directory menu item doesn't appear in the Azure Management Portal." services="active-directory" documentationCenter="na" authors="bryanla" manager="mbaldwin" editor=""/>